 Our students learn directly from leading policymakers and practitioners who bring their expertise into the Ford School, providing guest lectures, seminars, and more.

-The Ford School’s Applied Policy Seminar for master’s students embeds teams of students in public sector client organizations, to study and address significant challenges at the local, state, national and global levels.
+The Ford School’s Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, for master’s students embeds teams of students in public sector client organizations, to study and address significant challenges at the local, state, national and global levels.

 Our International Economic Development Program takes a group of students each year on a spring trip to destinations across the globe, for a week of direct study and hands-on work on policy issues in foreign contexts, meeting with local, regional and national officials and making recommendations for policy solutions on a range of topics.
 Our annual Integrated Policy Exercise similarly links students with leading policymakers dealing with today’s most pressing issues in an intense week-long policy simulation covering topics such as immigration policy, U.S.-Mexico border policy, health care reform, regional transportation, Great Lakes water management, and much more.